Ilhan Omar On Her Memoir And Moving The Needle Toward Progressive Policies

 Since being elected as one of the first Muslim women to Congress in 2018, Omar has emerged as a progressive and polarizing figure.
 She has been the target of racist insults, but also drawn criticism for controversial statements of her own.

-"I think often times you have to make a choice: Whether you'll be a punching bag or you'll be somebody who's strong and stands up for themselves and for others," Omar tells NPR.
+"I think often times you have to make a choice: whether you'll be a punching bag or you'll be somebody who's strong and stands up for themselves and for others," Omar tells NPR.

 She talked with Weekend Edition about Joe Biden and the presidential race, what she wants in future coronavirus relief measures and an unlikely role model.